 There are two things that junkyards do; recycle and reuse old cars.

 If you are willing to break your sweet old ride up into spare parts, there’s a chance that the scrap metal you are driving around could still have something of value to sell.
 Some parts may still be reusable.
-It could earn you cash for cars, while saving the environment.
+These could be used to create different, more unique and fashionable cars.
+It could earn you cash for cars while saving the environment.

 The Balance Small Business’ Car Facts and Statistics has mentioned that on average around 25% of a car’s body is made up of recycled steel.
 Most likely, if your former car falls into a junkyard, it will be recycled in this way.
 It’s excellent if it can be recycled, as you could be helping the environment in doing so.